hbgit/depthk/README.md

 - <b>STEP 2:</b>

 <p align="justify">
 Testing tool.
 DepthK can be invoked through a standard command-line interface.
-Map2Check should be called in the installation directory as follows:
+DepthK should be called in the installation directory as follows:
 </p>